der-tale/Photographer-s-Delight/readme.md

 PD is written in CoffeeScript, a compiled and minified version is included to get everything up running quickly.

-To view a demo have a look at my [portfolio][photographic portfolio] on my website or just pull the code and check out the samples.
+To view a demo have a look at my [photographic portfolio][portfolio] on my website or just pull the code and check out the samples.

 Todo
 ----